CodeQuiver/fieldnotes/README.md

 # fieldnotes
-Simple application to organize and store canvassing notes.
+Simple application to record and store canvassing notes.
 Uses the MERN stack.

 ## Deployment
 To run this, you will need to have a local copy of MongoDB and npm installed.